 Mary Engelbreit: So Much More Than Cute

-Mary’s childhood was the perfect launchpad for her to make a living illustrating the world as she sees it.
+Mary’s childhood was the perfect launching pad for her to make a living illustrating the world as she sees it.
 She grew up under the loving gaze of parents who believed in her talent.
 Her light was allowed to shine from day one.
 Her mom and dad never questioned her plan to become an artist or what that actually meant.
 All they knew was that Mary’s dreams were sufficient to earn their respect.
 She had a passion for drawing and was encouraged to create and develop her artistic ability in whatever way she saw fit.
 Mary believes that since she was self-taught it was easier to stay true to her vision.
 Never having anyone trying to shape her talent, left her wide open to explore.

-“Because I didn’t go to art school I didn’t have any influences except the beautifully illustrated fairytale books that belonged to my mother and grandmother.
+“Because I didn’t go to art school, I didn’t have any influences except the beautifully illustrated fairytale books that belonged to my mother and grandmother.
 I poured over them and taught myself to draw by copying their pages.
 The way I draw now was influenced by those books.
 There was often a quote under the pictures to explain what it illustrated in the story.
 That’s where I got the idea to incorporate quotations into my drawings.
 Because I was the only one doing that at the time, it set my work apart.
 It wasn’t my mission to get noticed or anything.
 It just worked out that way.
 My goal was to create images that expressed myself.”

 At 22, she met her future husband, Phil Delano.
 They were married three years later.
-Even in the early stages of her career, Phil recognized her talent.
+Even in the early stages of Mary’s career, Phil recognized her talent.
 He saw how people reacted to her art and was certain it was going someplace.
 Mary counts her lucky stars that he came into her life, “He always believed in me and encouraged me to keep at it.
 Even when we were broke.”
 In 1986, they formed their own licensing company, Mary Engelbreit Studios.

 After her son died, Mary found herself shifting artistically.
 She explains it like this, “I was always open to what came my way as an inspiration for my art.
 That loss opened a door that nobody wants to open.
-But there it is and I had to deal with it.
+But there it is, and I had to deal with it.
 I’m lucky to have this artistic outlet to express my feelings.
 I don’t know what I would have done without it.
 I’ve felt that all my life, even for small things and for fun things.
 It’s really important to get your emotions outside of yourself so you can move on.”

-Speaking her truth created a backlash Mary wasn’t prepared for.
-She confided that when she put In the USA on Facebook, “Some people responded to it by posting ugly, ugly things.”
+Speaking her truth, created a backlash Mary wasn’t prepared for.
+She confided that when she put No One Teach on social media, “Some people responded to it by posting ugly, ugly things.”
 She has come to terms with that though.
-Being herself is something she won’t compromise.
 She may have lost some followers, but in the end, they were replaced by others who support her views.
-Mary now sells prints of that image on her website.
-50 percent of the proceeds go to the Southern Poverty Law Center.
-And without as much as a backward glance, she goes on her “Mary” way.
-“So I just went on my merry way and produced the kind of art I wanted to see.” –Mary Engelbreit ************************************************************************************* *Coming up next: Profile of #1 New York Times best-selling author, Pam Grout
+Today Mary continues onward and upward with her activism.
+She will not stay silent so others can remain comfortable.
+And without a backward glance, she goes on her “Mary” way.

-Text and images © Sue Shanahan.
-All rights reserved. www.sueshanahan.com
+Text and artwork © Sue Shanahan